The Year, Make, Model, Money! Podcast, Episode 2, Part 1

 When you hear Business Partner Integration Manager, you probably think of someone buried in code, writing technical documentation no one reads.
 But Dan Ziegler’s journey at Turn 14 Distribution started much differently—at a college career fair, where a chance encounter led to an internship that would shape his career.

-“I was walking around the Drexel University career fair looking for my second co-op job, and I ran into the then-director of HR for Turn 14.
+“I was walking around the Drexel University career fair looking for my second co-op job, and I ran into the then-director of HR for Turn 14 Distribution.
 She pulled me aside and said, ‘Oh, you’re a computer science student?
 You should check us out!’”
 Dan recalls.
-At the time, Turn 14 was located in Montgomeryville, PA—just six minutes from Dan’s house.
+At the time, T14 was located in Montgomeryville, PA—just six minutes from Dan’s house.
 “I was like, Montgomeryville?
 There’s nothing in Montgomeryville!
 But hey, shortest commute ever.”

 That internship turned into two internships, which turned into a full-time job after he graduated in 2017.
 But Dan didn’t just land in his current role—he built it.